 For the color on the middle part of the cup I take the same color I mixed up for the far left part of the cup and mix in some more ultramarine blue, cadmium orange, and a small amount of cadmium yellow and cadmium red.

-How to mix colors for the reflection in the glass painting
+Mixing colors for the reflections in the glass painting

 Now I paint in the highlight reflection that is on the middle left part of the cup!
 It is a much lighter value color than the other colors and therefore stands out much more as a result.